Dollar steady near four-month highs, awaits Fed and data for fresh cues

 The Fed concludes its two-day meeting on Wednesday.
 The central bank is widely expected to stand pat on policy and investors will be watching for hints of a rate hike in June.

-The markets are also focussed on Friday’s April U.S. non-farm payrolls report, which could provide further signs of strength in the world’s biggest economy.
+The markets are also focused on Friday’s April U.S. non-farm payrolls report, which could provide further signs of strength in the world’s biggest economy.

-The dollar index against a basket of six major currencies stood little changed at 91.805 after rising to as high as 91.986 on Monday, its strongest since Jan.
+The dollar index against a basket of six major currencies .DXY stood little changed at 91.852 after rising to as high as 91.986 on Monday, its strongest since Jan.
 11.

-The greenback had risen 2 percent in April for its biggest monthly gain since November 2016 after the U.S. 10-year Treasury yield climbed above the psychologically significant 3.0 percent threshold to four-year highs last week.
+The greenback had risen 2 percent in April, its biggest monthly gain since November 2016, after the U.S. 10-year Treasury yield US10YT=RR climbed above the psychologically significant 3.0 percent threshold to four-year highs last week.

 The U.S. currency received its latest lift after the euro slumped to near three-month lows overnight on soft German March retail sales data, which dampened expectations that the European Central Bank would soon begin unwinding its massive stimulus.